anna-moiseeva/SML209/index.md

   <p> P.S.
 Every Page have additional interactive exercises.
 You may want try to complete them to memorise the given information.</p>
 <hr>
 <h2><span style="color:#00008B">Good luck!<span lang="ru"> Удачи!</span></span></h2>

+<p> This site was created by the student of Queen Mary University of London.
+Student ID number is 170142917.</p>